Thailand to get world’s largest hydro-floating solar project

 A Thai-Chinese consortium has signed an EPC contract to build the world’s largest hydro-floating solar hybrid project for the Electricity Generating Authority of Thailand (EGAT).

 The consortium was the selected bidder with a deal worth over THB842 million.
-It will construct and install a 45-MW solar power plant on water surface combining with the existing hydropower of EGAT.
+It will construct and install a 45-MW solar power plant on a water surface combined with the existing hydropower of EGAT.

 Implementing this project is an important eco-friendly energy scheme that will encourage and strengthen Thailand’s security of power supply.

-It was noted that the project creates synergy between solar and hydropower, representing an important step in the development of green energy in Thailand and resolve an uncertain electricity supply from renewable energy.
+It was noted that the project creates synergy between solar and hydropower, representing an important step in the development of green energy in Thailand and resolving an uncertain electricity supply from renewable energy.

 This project’s development is consistent with the government’s policy to support electricity production from renewable energy and reduce dependence on fossil fuels for electricity generation according to the current Power Development Plan of Thailand (PDP2018).

-The hybrid hydro-floating solar for Sirindhorn Dam and the solar power plant generate power from sunlight during the day, along with output control by the Energy Management System (EMS), allow continuous generation of electricity which will enhance the reliability of the country’s overall power supply.
+The hybrid hydro-floating solar for Sirindhorn Dam and the solar power plant generate power from sunlight during the day, along with output control by the Energy Management System (EMS), allowing continuous generation of electricity, which will enhance the reliability of the country’s overall power supply.

-In the future, an energy storage system would potentially be applied with the project to increase reliability for renewable energy production.
+In the future, an energy storage system would potentially be applied to the project to increase reliability for renewable energy production.

-The solar panels selected for the project are crystalline double glass module which is suitable for being installed on the surface of water.
-The solar panels, inverters and cables will be installed on HDPE plastic floating platform, with UV resistance ability.
+The solar panels selected for the project are crystalline double glass module which are suitable for being installed on the surface of water.
+The solar panels, inverters, and cables will be installed on an HDPE plastic floating platform with UV resistance.

-The project is expected to be completed within 12 months from now and commercial operation date (COD) was set in December 2020.
+The project is expected to be completed within 12 months from now, and the commercial operation date (COD) was set in December 2020.

 The Chairman of the Thai multinational conglomerate said that entering into this contract marks another milestone for BGRIM to demonstrate its potential in engaging all dimensions of energy development.